Smoked Salmon Pasta Recipes

 - Parmesan cheese, freshly grated

 - Place the olive oil in a large skillet and heat it over medium-heat temperature.
 Put the onion into it and saute until translucent, just make sure that doesn’t brown.
-After you have done this part, take the smoked salmon and add to the skillet.
+After you have done this part, take the smoked salmon that you previously made in electric smoker and add to the skillet.
 Continue cooking for about one or two minutes, until the meat turns opaque.

 - Add the capers and pour in the cream.
 Season with pepper and salt, and make sure to taste it so you can adjust if needed.
 But, because capers and salmon are already salty, be careful how you season it.